 On sale at Kagyu Samye Dzong, London and also available to order direct from Hatch, Burn, Carve.

 I based these skulls on a photograph of an ancient (and very worn) Tibetan Buddhist stone.

 These are all freehand carved before sanding/polishing to 1200 grade.
 Enamelled with professional signwriters enamel before finishing with slate sheen.
 Sizes range from 7 x 10 cm to 9 x 10.5 cm.
-Available to buy now.
+Available to buy direct from my Etsy shop.

 Carved from hand-cut reclaimed slates (24 x 17 cm), I based these designs on an ancient stone from a book about Tibetan carvings.